Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Results

-We present CBOL-Tuner as a robust framework for exploring latent spaces in beam tuning applications.
-To evaluate its performance, we conduct five additional independent runs, each comprising 1,000 iterations, and compare the identified optimal latent points ($z^*$) with the corresponding true values derived from \texttt{HPSim}.
-The algorithm computes the optimal latent points ($z^*$), which are subsequently decoded to obtain the optimal total beam losses ($L_{bt}^*$).
-These beam losses are recorded as $[0.1721, 0.1710, 0.1718, 0.1638, 0.1673]$.
-The corresponding optimal RF settings ($y^*$) are predicted by the DNN using $z^*$ as input.
-To validate these results, the predicted RF settings ($y^*$) are input into \texttt{HPSim} to simulate the true 6D beam, yielding true total beam losses of $[0.2070, 0.2197, 0.2193, 0.2186, 0.2187]$.
-While a minor offset is observed between the predicted and true optimal values, CBOL-Tuner demonstrates consistent performance, producing significantly lower values of total beam loss.
-The discrepancy between true and predicted optimal losses can be improved by training the CVAE-LSTM-DNN architecture on a larger dataset.
+To further assess CBOL-Tuner, we conduct five additional independent runs, each consisting of 1{,}000 iterations, and validate the resulting solutions using \texttt{HPSim}.
+For each run, the optimizer identifies an optimal latent point \(z^*\), which is decoded to produce a predicted optimal total beam loss \(L_{bt}^*\).
+The predicted losses are \([0.1721, 0.1710, 0.1718, 0.1638, 0.1673]\).
+The associated optimal RF settings \(y^*\), obtained from the DNN using \(z^*\) as input, are then applied in \texttt{HPSim} to generate the corresponding 6D beam and compute the simulator-based total beam losses, which are \([0.2070, 0.2197, 0.2193, 0.2186, 0.2187]\).
+Although an offset exists between the predicted and simulator-evaluated losses, the optimization procedure remains consistent across runs, producing significantly lower values of total beam loss.
+This discrepancy highlights a limitation of the learned surrogate model and suggests that improved agreement may be achieved by training the CVAE-LSTM-DNN architecture on a larger and more representative dataset.

 A notable advantage of the proposed methodology is its ability to generate multiple optimal RF configurations, which is particularly beneficial for tuning particle accelerators.
 With additional runs, the CBOL-Tuner can identify a broader range of such optimal configurations, further enhancing its utility in accelerator tuning applications.